rwxrob/zet/20210915151845/README.md

 YOU WILL BE BANNED IF YOU ...

-- Make reference to *any* Twitch/YouTube/streamer drama
+- Make reference to ***any*** streamer drama
-- Make it obvious you have no intention of reading the About page
+- Obviously have no intention of reading About
-- Post more than two chat messages with only emojis
 - Become more annoying than average

+Remember, Twitch as "whisper" as well.

 Tags: